khaors/geocompr/main.md

 library(tidyverse)
 ```

-- In addition it will make use of the following visualisation packages:
+- In addition it will make use of the following visualization packages:

 ```r